10 Top tips for visiting beautiful Bali after the Pandemic

 It has a great surf vibe, gorgeous cliff side accommodation, and sunset views.

 I lived there for about five months during the pandemic, so I got to know the local hangout spots.
-Although, much more is open now, and new restaurants and yoga studios are opening all of the time!
+Although, so much has changed and developed since then, and new restaurants and yoga studios are opening all of the time!

 These are a few of my favourite things to do and places to stay.